Home > NYC Travel Guide

 New York is connected to most of the world’s major cities by numerous non-stop flights.
-Three airports serve New York: John F. Kennedy and La Guardia (mostly domestic and Canada flights) in Queens and Newark Liberty across in New Jersey.
+Three airports serve New York: John F. Kennedy and La Guardia (mostly domestic and Canada flights) in Queens and Newark Liberty across the river in New Jersey.

 Amtrak, the US passenger rail service, operates frequent trains to New York from Boston, Philadelphia, Washington, D.C, and all major stops in between (there is also one daily service between Montréal and New York; it takes 10 hours 30 minutes).
 Trains arrive at the underground Penn Station (7th and 8th Avenues, between 31st and 34th streets, beneath Madison Square Garden) in the heart of Midtown Manhattan.